APIBrickwork/AWSLambda-gRPC-API/chef-repo/README.md

 ## Initializing

-Use the script (knife_awsCredentials.sh) for the inital setup.
+Use the script [Knife AWS Credentials Initialization Script](/chef-repo/initScripts/knife_awsCredentials.sh) for the inital setup.
 It will automatically:
  * Create the folder .chef within the chef-repo directory
  * Create the Knife configuration file (knife.rb) and set the necessary values